 This is the feature film debut for Simon Barrett as a director and that’s just plain sad.
 He is so much better than this movie would have you believe.
 If only a more campy approach had been used, it would have worked so much better.
 Instead, we get a story that is overly predictable – right down to the final action of our main protagonist.

 SEANCE is out in theaters, On Demand, and Digital on May 21, 2021.
-It will also be out on Shudder later this year.
+It will also be out on Shudder on September 29, 2021.